A little intro to the beautiful island called Langkawi

 Langkawi is an ideal place to go island-hopping, submerge yourself in waterfalls and get lost in the rice fields.
 All of which can be seen from the Langkawi Sky Bridge.
 A little tip though, go early in the morning or you’ll be sharing this view with lots of other tourists!

-When it comes to travelling the 110km between Penang and Langkawi, you have 3 options.
+When it comes to travelling 110km from Penang to Langkawi, you have 3 options.
 You can take a ferry for just under 3 hours, a flight for around 1 hour, or a bus for 4 hours (including transfers).
-Fares start from 89 MYR ($21).
+Fares range between 89 MYR ($21) and 160 MYR ($37).

 |Ferry||2 hours 45 minutes||147 MYR ($34)||Check ferry tickets|